efraimdahl/rec-dialog-system/README.md

 - - preprocessing.py - Contains code to preprocess the dataset.
 - - training.py - Contains functions to train each model.
 - data/ - Contains all files relating to data.
-- deprecated/ - Contains files that are not used anymore, but are still relevant to the project report.
+- supplementary/ - Contains files that are not used anymore (such as files used for testing), but might still be relevant to the project report.
 - config.py - Contains constants relating to the chatbot's configuration (as part of assignment 1c's configurability tasks).
 - **state_machine.py** - The main file of the chatbot.
 Run this file to enter the user input loop and activate the chatbot.
 Contains all functions relating to the state machine.
 - text_parser.py - Contains functions that are used to parse the text.